Bromine: Flame retardants

 Brominated flame retardants represent a commodity of growing importance, and make up the largest commercial use of bromine.
 When the brominated material burns, the flame retardant produces hydrobromic acid which interferes in the radical chain reaction of the oxidation reaction of the fire.
-The mechanism is that the highly reactive hydrogen radicals, oxygen radicals, and hydroxy radicals react with hydrobromic acid to form less reactive bromine radicals (i.e., free bromine atoms).
+The mechanism is that the highly reactive hydrogen radicals, oxygen radicals, and hydroxyl radicals react with hydrobromic acid to form less reactive bromine radicals (i.e., free bromine atoms).
 Bromine atoms may also react directly with other radicals to help terminate the free radical chain-reactions that characterise combustion.

 To make brominated polymers and plastics, bromine-containing compounds can be incorporated into the polymer during polymerisation.
 One method is to include a relatively small amount of brominated monomer during the polymerisation process.
 For example, vinyl bromide can be used in the production of polyethylene, polyvinyl chloride or polypropylene.
-Specific highly brominated molecules can also be added that participate in the polymerisation process For example, tetrabromobisphenol A can be added to polyesters or epoxy resins, where it becomes part of the polymer.
+Specific highly brominated molecules can also be added that participate in the polymerisation process.
+For example, tetrabromobisphenol A can be added to polyesters or epoxy resins, where it becomes part of the polymer.
 Epoxies used in printed circuit boards are normally made from such flame retardant resins, indicated by the FR in the abbreviation of the products (FR-4 and FR-2).
 In some cases, the bromine-containing compound may be added after polymerisation.
 For example, decabromodiphenyl ether can be added to the final polymers.

 A number of gaseous or highly volatile brominated halomethane compounds are non-toxic and make superior fire suppressant agents by this same mechanism, and are particularly effective in enclosed spaces such as submarines, airplanes, and spacecraft.
 However, they are expensive and their production and use has been greatly curtailed due to their effect as ozone-depleting agents.
 They are no longer used in routine fire extinguishers, but retain niche uses in aerospace and military automatic fire suppression applications.
 They include bromochloromethane (Halon 1011, CH_{2}BrCl), bromochlorodifluoromethane (Halon 1211, CBrClF_{2}), and bromotrifluoromethane (Halon 1301, CBrF_{3}).